-The Division is committed to reduce the environmental impact and carbon footprint of activities undertaken within the Division.
-We will endeavor to promote learning and raise awareness of sustainability for all Division members, and we will be committed to reducing waste generated by activities within the Division.
+The Division are committed to reduce the environmental impact and carbon footprint of activities undertaken within the Division.
+We will endeavor to promote learning and raise awareness of sustainability for all Division members, and we will be committed to reducing waste and lowering carbon emissions generated by activities within the Division.
 To encourage sustainability, we will collaborate with other organisations to promote environmental sustainability in mental health care.